Request Info

 3. UV dose measurement

 After UV exposure in the UV system, the strip is irradiated with the measuring device until the activation is detected.
-Since the strip was already exposed, it lights up it earlier than a fresh strip.
-From the production dose Dmax and D1 ΔD is calculated as
+Since the strip was already exposed, it lights up earlier than a fresh strip.
+From the production dose Dmax and D1 , ΔD is calculated as

 ΔD = Dmax - D1.